oduprogrammer16/CredentialManager/README.md

 ## Goals
 The goal of this project is to allow a developer to store their credentials to various api's in a single file and to have quick simple access to their credentials when they need them.

+## Usage
+Usage of this project is relatively simple.

+1) Copy the folder credentials to wherever your project is located
+2) Edit your credentials in the sample .ini file provided
+3) Insert the following statements into your code wherever you need your credentials.
+'''
+configFileName = 'blankTwitterCredentials.ini'
+	credentialSet = credentials.twitter_credentials.TwitterCredentials(configFileName)

+	print(str(credentialSet))

+	# Create an authorization with the twitter credentials.
+	auth = credentialSet.create_authorization()
+'''